Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 22. Open it in the normal view.

-23. Use the Record Navigation Buttons to advance the record one by one forward/back to display the employee name animated.
+23. Use the Record Navigation Buttons to move the record forward/back and display the employee name in animated form.

 Hope you like this method better and implement it in your Projects.